Camille Rojas and Sofia Mesa

 Sofia Mesa (b.1995) is an artist working with film, making pictures and sculptures.
 She is excited by life inside and around her.
 She sees her art practice as a vessel for those expressions.
 She works with a variety of collaborators or on her own.
 Past exhibitions include Wildfire at The Loon, Field Walkers at Ma Ma, Guardians at Allan Gardens conservatory for Contact Photography and 304 Albany at 304 Albany.

-Re-acquaintances on Transparency is presented in the context of MOVEMENTS.
+Re-acquaintances is presented in the context of MOVEMENTS.
 As its title suggests, this online and site-specific program presents several projects by artists whose work references diverse definitions, experiences and enactments of movements.
 Bringing together a range of practices, MOVEMENTS reflects on both the intimate scale of the body as it shifts through time and space, within transient gestures and encounters, and organized actions that provoke vital, unsettling change.

 MOVEMENTS is made possible with support from Partners in Art